LAS VEGAS — Nevada's unemployment rate has dropped for the first time this year.

-The state's Department of Employment, Training and Rehabilitation announced Wednesday that Nevada's jobless rate stayed at a seasonally adjusted 7.1 percent in March.
+The state's Department of Employment, Training and Rehabilitation reported Wednesday that Nevada's jobless rate dropped to 7 percent in May, down from 7.1 percent recorded since January.